global-liquid-mob/global-liquid-mob.github.io/README.md

 ## The current focus

-What we are modeling is a _slice_ of a workweek: 2 consecutive days, functioning as a mob (many different connected mobs actually), developing a project[^2], together.
+What we are modeling is a _slice_ of a workweek: 2 consecutive days, functioning as a mob (many different connected mobs actually), developing a project, together.

 **Q1 — What constitutes a Mob/Ensemble?**
 At any given time a “mob" consists of at least four people, and not more than 7,